-Sports Anti–Doping Rules 2024
+Sports Anti–Doping Rules 2025

-Made
+Made [ ]

 INTRODUCTION

-Having reviewed the Sports Anti-Doping Rules (2023), the Board of Drug Free Sport New Zealand (DFSNZ) has made the Sports Anti-Doping Rules (2024) in order to implement the amendments to the World Anti- Doping Code and International Standards and Technical Documents.
+Having reviewed the Sports Anti-Doping Rules (2024), the Board of the Sport Integrity Commission (Commission) has made the Sports Anti-Doping Rules 2025 (Rules) in order to implement the amendments to the World Anti- Doping Code (Code) and International Standards and Technical Documents.

-DFSNZ has made these Rules under section 16 of the Sports Anti-Doping Act 2006 (“Act”).
+The Commission has made these Rules under section 23 of the Integrity Sport and Recreation Act 2023 (“Act”).
 The Code seeks to protect the fundamental rights of Athletes to participate in doping-free sport, and thus to promote health, fairness and equality for Athletes worldwide, and to bring about the harmonisation of anti-doping programs and the core anti-doping elements across Signatories to the Code.
 It is intended that National Sporting Organisations will agree to the Rules so that the Rules apply to their Athletes, Athlete Support Personnel or other Persons (including board members, directors, officers, and specified employees of Signatories, and Delegated Third Parties and their employees) as a condition of participation or involvement in sport.

 The Code and the Rules are reflected in the Athletes’ Anti-Doping Rights Act, which aims to ensure that Athlete rights within anti-doping are clearly set out, accessible, and universally applicable.
-The Athletes’ Anti-Doping Rights Act is available on the WADA website and DFSNZ’s website for access at any time.
+The Athletes’ Anti-Doping Rights Act is available on the WADA website and the Commission’s website for access at any time.

-DFSNZ is an independent Crown entity continued under the Act and is the National Anti-Doping Organisation responsible for implementing the Code in New Zealand, as provided in Article 20.5 of the Code and section 12 of the Act.
+The Commission is an independent Crown entity continued under the Act and is the National Anti-Doping Organisation responsible for implementing the Code in New Zealand, as provided in Article 20.5 of the Code and section 13 of the Act.

 While all provisions of the Code are mandatory in substance, the Code requires certain Articles to be implemented without substantive change by Signatories to the Code because of their central place in harmonising anti-doping measures.
 The provisions which have to be implemented without substantive change in these Rules are: Article 1 (Definition of Doping), Article 2 (Anti-Doping Rule Violations), Article 3 (Proof of Doping), Article 4.2.2 (Specified Substances or Specified Methods), Article 4.2.3 (Substances of Abuse), Article 4.3.3 (WADA’s Determination of the Prohibited List), Article 7.7 (Retirement from Sport), Article 9 (Automatic Disqualification of Individual Results), Article 10 (Sanctions on Individuals), Article 11 (Consequences to Teams), Article 13 (Appeals) (with the exception of Article 13.2.2, Article 13.6, and Article 13.7), Article 15.1 (Automatic Binding Effect of Decisions), Article 17 (Statute of Limitations), Article 26 (Interpretation of the Code) and Appendix 1 (Definitions), together with the corresponding comments from the Code.
 The Rules also provide for the application of International Standards established by WADA, in particular the Prohibited List, the International Standard for Testing and Investigations (and applicable WADA Guidelines for Sample Collection), the International Standard for Laboratories, the International Standard for Therapeutic Use Exemptions, the International Standard for the Protection of Privacy and Personal Information, International Standard for Code Compliance by Signatories, the International Standard for Results Management, and the International Standard for Education.